 The approval of this petition would not have any adverse effect on the population of Lincoln County.
 The only current provider of fixed MRI services is Carolinas HealthCare System Lincoln.
-The MRI scanner is in operation from 7am to 7pm Monday through Friday and on an as-needed basis during the weekend for inpatients and emergency department patients.
+The MRI scanner is in operation from 7 a.m. to 7 p.m.
+Monday through Friday and on an as-needed basis for inpatients and emergency department patients.
 There is no current backlog for patients to receive MRI scans and the service could expand service hours to meet future demand.
-According to the Proposed 2016 SMFP, there are at least 22 fixed MRI scanners in the state that provide over 5,000 weighted MRI scans per year.
-It is reasonable to assume the fixed MRI scanner at Carolinas HealthCare System Lincoln can easily meet the projected demand for MRI scans in the county through 2016.
+According to the Proposed 2017 SMFP, there are at least 28 fixed MRI scanners in the state that provide over 5,000 weighted MRI scans per year.
+It is reasonable to assume the fixed MRI scanner at Carolinas HealthCare System Lincoln can easily meet the projected demand for MRI scans in the county through 2017.

-If the petition is not approved the citizens of Lincoln County could be adversely impacted by the premature installation of second fixed MRI scanner that may be underutilized and therefore contributing to higher healthcare costs.
+If the petition is not approved the citizens of Lincoln County would be adversely impacted by the premature installation of second fixed MRI scanner that would be underutilized and therefore contributing to higher healthcare costs.